hzhaoc/2ndBrain/hzhaoc-f(x)/Computer Science/Algorithm/Greedy/MST.md

 	compute MST (minimum spanning tree)
 	Kruskal's Algorithm
-	high-level description: iteration through edges, find minimal edges in each iteration and add it to MST until MST is completed remmeber to check cycles in each iteration to maintain MST property (use union-find to achieve O(1) cycle check) it tracks both total cost and MST structure
+	high-level description: iteration through edges, find minimal edges in each iteration and add it to MST until MST is completed remmeber to check cycles in each iteration to maintain MST property (use union-find to achieve O(logn) cycle check) it tracks both total cost and MST structure

 	@params